Chronic electrode implant: Developing methods to alleviate chronic effects

-Techniques for combating long-term failure of electrodes are understandably focused on disarming the foreign body response.
+Techniques for combating long-term failure of electrodes are typically focused on disarming the foreign body response.
 This can most obviously be achieved by improving the biocompatibility of the electrode itself, thus reducing the tissue's perception of the electrode as a foreign substance.
-As a result, much of the research towards alleviating the tissue response is focused on improved biocompatibility.
+As a result, much of the research towards alleviating the tissue response is focused on improving biocompatibility.

 It is difficult to effectively evaluate progress towards improved electrode biocompatibility because of the variety of research in this field.

 Improving biocompatibility of recording electrodes

 This section loosely categorizes different approaches to improving biocompatibility seen in the literature.
 Descriptions of the research are limited to a brief summary of the theory and technique, not the results, which are presented in detail in the original publications.
 Thus far, no technique has achieved results drastic and sweeping enough to change the fact of the encapsulation response.